thematycer/ace/_posts/2019-09-21-weather-sport-culture.md

 ![image](/ace/images/cold_but_sunnytwo.jpg)

 * # sport
 Sports aren't very popular in OHOL, becouse most people don't like stop working, but this workaholic behaviors can lead to occupational burnout.
-But you dont need worry about it anymore, becouse our scientists just discovered sport that need only wooden disc and two, or more player.
+But you dont need worry about it anymore, becouse our scientists just discovered sport that need only wooden disc and two, or more players.
 It is called frisbee!

 ![image](/ace/images/sports_frisby.webp)